LisaHarrison08/ETL-Project-G4/README.md

 Performed ETL on the data.

-* The sources of data that you will extract from.
+* The sources of data that we extracted were Google Community and NYT COVID csv data.

-* The type of transformation needed for this data (cleaning, joining, filtering, aggregating, etc).

-* The type of final production database to load the data into (relational or non-relational).

-* The final tables or collections that will be used in the production database.

-You will be required to submit a final technical report with the above information and steps required to reproduce your ETL process.
+* The type of transformation needed for this data was filtering the google data to include the US data only.
+Cleaning the data to drop unnecessary columns from both data sets.
+As Microsoft SQL Server uses reserved keywords for defining, manipulating, and accessing database it was necessary to rename columns state and date.

+* google_data and covid_data tables were created and the data was loaded into into Postgresql.
+Queries have been saved queries.sql file

 ## Project Report